ml-engg/mcp-langchain-agents-with-user-context-api/README.md

     ai tools was used to create codes databricks was used as llm were already provided & served as endpoint alternative approach:
-        1. deploy fastapi in AKS instead of long running job clusters -- that is more optimal for hostinng microservie
+        1. deploy fastapi in AKS instead of long running job clusters -- that is more optimal for hosting microservice
         2. creata a custom endpoint in databricks model serving

 next steps: